ibm-cloud-docs/Registry/registry_release_notes.md

 # Release notes for {{site.data.keyword.registryshort}}
 {: #registry_release_notes}

-What's new in {{site.data.keyword.registrylong}} and Vulnerability Advisor.
+What's new in {{site.data.keyword.registrylong}} and Vulnerability Advisor?
 The changes are grouped by date.
 {: shortdesc}

 ## 29 July 2025